Player Development is About

 It starts as early as Tee ball.
 You register, pay your fees and your child gets placed on a team.
 The team has a volunteer coach or two....
 Okay The team has a head coach and two assistants and many more parents who all want their child to play.
 Each child is treated equally and fairly.....Okay I heard that....
 Look, if you don't think your child is getting the same amount of playing time we can discuss this when I'm done writing.
 Now, the head coach has a little baseball experience and he has worked with his two children to teach them what he knows.
 The volunteer assistants also fancy themselves as being knowledgeable about baseball....
 Between the two assistants they have three more children.
 The staff alone has 5 players.
 Let the games begin.
 By the end of the first week your child is confused.
 The head coach tells him one way to approach hitting and one assistant insists that he needs to do it another way.
 The third assistant tells your child he's fine just the way he was.
 Time out!
 What just happened?

 Folks, at this point you need to have a baseball intervention.
 First, you are not going to change your coaches opinions so you have to make a decision.
 How much does your child love baseball?
 If the answer is "it's his favorite sport" then you need a professional coach (with teaching credentials) who can show your child what works best.
-After your child learns the absolutes of the game and incorporates it into his play, he will become disciplined and more confident.
+Having played some baseball is not the same thing as someone who understands how to instruct.
+After your child learns the absolutes of the game and incorporates it into his play, he will become more disciplined and more confident.
 Remember, your child is selecting possibly the most difficult sport to play.
 It is certainly the sport with the most failure.
 You only have to get three hits for every 10 at bats to be a super star.
 Every year a new group of potential hall of fame players begin to navigate the waters and learn how to swim.
 The game is hard enough.
 The last thing you need is for someone else to create more obstacles to learning.

 Players need to learn how to perform perfectly.
 Then they have to practice perfectly.
 It's the quantity and the quality of the practice that makes the difference.
 We teach our players to practice with a purpose.
 We don't let players take two bad swings in a row.
 We stop them at one.
 The body always reverts back to that which it has done the most.
 If it's a perfect swing or throw then that's what you will program the body to do when playing.
 Muscle memory is a confusing term because memory lies in the brain and it's dependent on the central nervous system.
 As players learn how to master the tools of baseball they learn and relearn what they need on a regular basis to remain at the top of their game.
 If you can survive the little league experience and still love the game, you have a shot at getting out of your immediate neighborhood to play against some great competition.